Muzaffar-Ahmad10/A-Basic-Python-Quiz-Application/README.md

  ### How To Play
  * A Basic Python Quiz Application based on four geographics questions.
  * Every Question has four possible answers.

+## Technology Used

+### Language Used

+ * Python

+### Python Libraries used
+* os - used to clear terminal.
+* random - used to choose random words.

+### Other websites/tools used

+* GitHub was used for saving and storing files.
+* GitPod was the IDE used for writing code.
+* Render was used as the deploying platform for this site.

  ## Features